pulibrary/pul_solr/README.md

 Note that `solr.xml` is used for development and testing on this repository, but not in production.
 The production file is at https://github.com/pulibrary/princeton_ansible/blob/master/roles/pulibrary.solrcloud/templates/solr.xml.j2

-## Solr Inventory
+## SolrCloud Inventory

-Current solr machines and their collections are enumerated in the [solr inventory](https://docs.google.com/spreadsheets/d/118O7JeVEPaoVsCIxoWLdDTctcTCe4CGaHChjN6yorgc/edit#gid=0).
+Current SolrCloud machines and their collections are enumerated in the [solr inventory](https://docs.google.com/spreadsheets/d/118O7JeVEPaoVsCIxoWLdDTctcTCe4CGaHChjN6yorgc/edit#gid=0).

 ## Adding a new core

 This repository updates, but does not create, collections.
 To add a new collection, create its config here and deploy to get the config up to the server.
-Then use the UI to create the collection (TODO: how to make the config set available to the UI?).
+Then use the UI to create the collection.
 Finally, you can add the collection to the deploy scripts so that it will be updated in future deployments.

 ## Managing Configsets